shadybraden/shadybradencom/content/articles/website.md

 tags = [ "website","intro","Cloudflare","Hugo" ]
 +++

-# How i made this website
+# How I made this Website

 The goal of this is to have a folder of files I can edit, then upload to GitHub, and have a website built whenever there is a commit.